tjworks/tapdata-docs-en/docs/best-practice/raw-logs-solution.md

 :::tip

-You must grant the above permissions as **SYS** to the database user.
+You need to log in database as **SYS** user, and grant the above permissions to the database user.
 If the database has enabled multitenant capabilities, users must be created and granted permissions within the PDB.

 :::

-## Deployment Steps
+## Procedure

 Next, we'll demonstrate the deployment process for raw log querying using Oracle 12c running on a Linux platform as an example.